- Mark H. Bloomberg

 - Tom Zuber

-Mr. Zuber also created and serves as CEO of LawLoop, the most advanced client, matter and document management system in the world.
+Mr. Zuber is also the creator of LawLoop, the most advanced client, matter and document management system in the world.
 As Zuber Lawler & Del Duca’s Managing Partner, Mr. Zuber became increasingly frustrated with the choices (and prices) of legal industry software applications.
 He decided to create something better from the ground up, namely a seamlessly integrated cloud computing portal for lawyers.
 LawLoop is the result, and he now wants to share that result with the world.
 Mr. Zuber’s inventions relating to LawLoop.com have resulted in over 15 patents and patents pending, with more on the way.

 Mr. Zuber actively engages in pro bono work through Zuber Lawler & Del Duca, and in other philanthropic causes outside the office.
 For instance, he performs free legal work for The World Justice Project, a Washington, D.C.-based non-profit organization engaged in projects to advance the rule of law around the world.
 In addition to his pro bono legal work, during his spare time, he sits on the Regional Board of Directors of UNICEF, the world’s leading advocate for children.